Get Started - Skeleton

 3. Use Git to clone the forked project to your local machine.

-5. Run pnpm i to install the required depedencies.
+4. Run pnpm i from the root to install the required depedencies.

 6. Run pnpm dev to start a local dev server for each project.